raftontheshore/Data-Analysis-Projects/README.md

 # About This Repo

 This repository showcases a small collection of data analysis projects, highlighting my skills in data manipulation, visualization, and insights generation.
-It’s a work in progress, and I’m continually learning and improving.
+It’s a work in progress as I’m continually learning and improving.
 Thank you for your interest!

 ## Index